kcp18/WeatherApp_1/README.md

 Need to have Java SE Runtime Environment in order to run this program

-Please download and go to dist directory to run the application
+Please download the repository and go to dist directory to run the application

 If you are in dist directory, <br>
 please run "WeatherApp_Final.jar" by